BofA to use NY state database to flag illegal payday loans

-NEW YORK (Reuters) - Bank of America Corp has become the first big bank to agree to use a New York regulator’s database to ensure it does not process illegal payments from payday lenders to state residents, Governor Andrew Cuomo said on Monday.
+NEW YORK, June 16 (Reuters) - Bank of America Corp has become the first big bank to agree to use a New York regulator’s database to ensure it does not process illegal payments from payday lenders to state residents, Governor Andrew Cuomo said on Monday.

 New York outlaws payday lending, or short-term consumer loans that mature the day the borrower receives his or her paycheck.
 New York’s Department of Financial Services began clamping down on such lenders in 2013 because the interest rates they charge can be high enough to be considered predatory.